Some dance pedagogy guidelines by Richard Powers

 Don't start a class with a lecture.
 Get them moving right away.

 Know your audience.
 You will need to use very different approaches for different groups, depending on their dance experience, age range, preferred dance styles, and whether they wish to use your material professionally or recreationally.
-If you're traveling to a new group, ask your workshop sponsors many questions about their participants ahead of time, so you arrive prepared.
+If you're traveling to a new group, ask your workshop sponsor many questions about their participants ahead of time, so you arrive prepared.

 Take detailed notes on every class you teach, including which concepts (like partnering tips) you mention.
-When we brainstorm a lesson plan for the first time, all of the details are freshly in our mind during the class and it goes well.
+When we brainstorm a lesson plan for the first time, all of the details are freshly in our mind during the class, and it goes well.
 But when we teach that dance the next time, perhaps a year later, most of the details, and how we broke them down, and which concepts we mentioned, have faded from memory.
 That's when you'll be glad you took detailed notes.

 Update your notes.
 Immediately after your class (or as soon as you can) note (1) what worked especially well, (2) what didn't work as well, and (3) what you would have done differently, now that you have the benefit of hindsight.
 If you have a written lesson plan, you can quickly note how your class differed from the plan (I use a red pen) — crossing out the steps or details you didn't get to, and noting what you added at the spur of the moment.